abilian/lab.abilian.com/docs/Tech/Architecture & Design/Message Queues.md

    - **Python Integration:** Library `pynsq`
    - **Features:** Real-time distributed messaging platform, promotes distributed and decentralized topologies, no single point of failure, and built-in fault tolerance.

+7. **Others**
+    - https://github.com/tembo-io/pgmq "A lightweight message queue.
+Like AWS SQS and RSMQ but on Postgres."
+    - https://adriano.fyi/posts/2023-09-24-choose-postgres-queue-technology/ "Postgres queue tech consists of two parts: announcing and listening for new jobs (pub/sub) and mutual exclusion (row locks)."

 ### Python-Centric Task Queues

 1. **Celery with RabbitMQ or Redis**